PepeuCps/Hadi/README.md

 5. You could find all the example codes from demo project or if you have any quaestions send a e-mail to hadiormdev@gmail.com.

+# PROGUARD

+Pay attention with proguard configurations when you use HADI because the annotations and the property names can cause strange names (table names and columns) in your database.
+Just configure proguard-project.txt with this definitions:

+1. Don't obuscate HADI:
+<code>-keep class com.the9tcat.hadi.** { *; }</code>

+2. Don't obfuscate your model classes:
+<code>-keep class com.yourpackage.model.** { *; }</code>

 # Hadi (Portuguese Version)

 **Hadi** é um framework ORM para Android.
 Ele faz o SQLite ficar fácil de usar.